gopy: extending CPython with Go

 - inspect a

-package, - extract the exported API and
+Gopackage, - extract the exported API and

 - generate bindings for a foreign language,

-It is not unreasonnable to imagine Go
+It is not unreasonnable to imagine Go to become the perfect low-level

-, thanks to its quick development cycle and its
+companion language for python, thanks to its quick development cycle and its

 runtime performance, especially in the concurrent programming space.

-is still a lot of work to support the whole Go
+is still a lot of work to support the whole Go language.

-is released under the BSD-3 license and welcomes bug reports,
+gopy is released under the BSD-3 license and welcomes bug reports,

 contributions or new ideas: join us here.

-may be just a first step towards a tool suite akin to
+gopy may be just a first step towards a tool suite akin to

-what SWIG is for C/C++
+what SWIG is for C/C++ but for Go.

-This would help the percolation of Go
+This would help the percolation of Go through “foreign” code bases and

-’s case as a C
+strengthen Go’s case as a C replacement.

 I encourage people interested in this idea to join us at the